cfwheels/cfwheels/guides/working-with-cfwheels/contributing-to-cfwheels.md

 ## Supported CFML Engines

-All code for CFWheels should be written for use with Adobe ColdFusion 2016 upwards, and Lucee 5 upwards.
+All code for CFWheels should be written for use with both Adobe ColdFusion 2016 upwards, and Lucee 5 upwards.

 ## Naming Conventions